AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 - - -
 ### <a name="metrics-show-high-AverageE2ELatency-and-low-AverageServerLatency"></a>Metrics show high AverageE2ELatency and low AverageServerLatency
-The illustration blow from the Azure Classic Portal monitoring tool shows an example where the **AverageE2ELatency** is significantly higher than the **AverageServerLatency**.
+The illustration blow from the Azure Classic Management Portal monitoring tool shows an example where the **AverageE2ELatency** is significantly higher than the **AverageServerLatency**.

 ![][4]